 Let me explain why real quick:

-The Baratza Sette 270, it’s an excellent entry-level grinder, and if you can afford the Eureka Mignon Specialita, that’s a truly magnificent model.
+The Baratza Sette 30, is an excellent entry-level grinder, and if you can afford the Eureka Mignon Specialita, that’s a truly magnificent model.

 Single Boiler & Dual boiler vs Manual

-Many burgeoning home baristas get shocked when they realize that the grinder is almost as expensive as the espresso maker.
+Many burgeoning home baristas are shocked to realize that the grinder is almost as expensive as the espresso maker.

-It’s actually getting more and more common to see first-time buyers investing in a quality espresso grinder and a manual espresso machine (like the Flair) to save some money.
+It’s becoming increasingly common for first-time buyers to invest in a quality espresso grinder and a manual espresso machine (like the Flair) to save some money.

 These types of espresso makers have several advantages if you want to learn the barista craft, and they are typically a lot cheaper compared to similar electric espresso machines.